flamapy/flamapy_docs/_operations/core_features.md

 Identifies features that are present in all valid configurations of the feature model.
 These are mandatory features that cannot be excluded.

 **Application**:
-Helps in defining the essential components of all products in the product line.
+Helps in defining the essential components of all configurations in the product line.

 **Example**:
 In a mobile phone feature model, features like 'Call Functionality' might be core features as they are necessary in all phones.